dguest/atlas-dl/_episodes/06-forking-friend.md

 repositories as remotes and merge their changes directly into your code.

-ATLAS follows a slightly more web-gui--focused workflow which you _might_ have seen if you've ever contributed to a project on github.
+ATLAS follows a slightly more [web-gui--focused workflow][athena] which you _might_ have seen if you've ever contributed to a project on github.
 The general idea is to: